supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

    ![](media/standard-joke-flow-structure.png)

-1. In the standard joke flow, delete the **echo** node, as you will be adding two Python nodes to process the output from the Content Safety tool, determine whether to proceed with the standard flow or not and craft a default response.
-Click on **Delete step** once the **Confirm Deletion** pop-up appears.
+1. In the standard joke flow, delete the **echo** node, as you will be adding two Python nodes to process the output from the Content Safety tool, determine whether to proceed with the standard flow or not, and craft a default response.
+Click on the **Delete step** once the **Confirm Deletion** pop-up appears.

    ![](media/standard-flow-delete-echo.png)

-1. Notice that the outputs node dissappears from the graph, since the **outputs** node was configured to fetch the output value from the **echo** node.
+1. Notice that the outputs node disappears from the graph since the **outputs** node was configured to fetch the output value from the **echo** node.

 1. Navigate to the **Outputs** section in the standard flow and change the **outputs** value to **${joke.output}**.